 Outline of the Healing through Hearing session

-One or two small facilitated groups will come together to share their stories and be invited to explore feelings and possible next steps.
-Finally, each participant will be invited to say what, if anything they are taking away that may help to re-establish their sense of self confidence and self-esteem.
-The whole session will take no more than 90 minutes.
+Two small facilitated groups came together to share their stories and be invited to explore feelings and possible next steps.
+Finally, each participant was invited to say what, if anything they are taking away that may help to re-establish their sense of self confidence and self-esteem.
+The whole session took 90 minutes.

-All those participating must commit to keeping whatever is said/discussed confidential to the relevant group and nobody’s contribution will be shared outside the facilitating group without their permission.
+All those participating committed to keeping whatever was said/discussed confidential to the relevant group and nobody’s contribution being shared outside the facilitating group without their permission.

 This event is intended to work through, with diverse and like-minded people who have also experienced hate crime, your reflections of your experience.